 This volume of essays engages critically with these important recent developments.
 The chapters revolve around four key issues: the process and methodology adopted in arriving at these documents; the source and justification of corporate human rights obligations; the nature and extent of such obligations; and the implementation and enforcement thereof.
 Alongside highlighting several of the critical deficits in these UN documents, the contributing authors also outline a vision for the twenty-first century in which companies have obligations to society that go beyond the responsibility to respect human rights.

-If you would like to acquire the volume, there is currently a promotion until end December 2013 whereby you can receive a 20 percent discount on the ordinary price (85 GBP) - if you would like a discount flyer, please be in touch with Dolores Joseph at firstname.lastname@example.org
+If you would like to acquire the volume, please be in touch with Dolores Joseph at email@example.com

 SAIFAC had a number of exciting conferences and seminars during the second half of 2013: